Interior Insulation Without Mold – How Aerogel and Carbon Surface Heating Work Together in Old Buildings

 Interior insulation without mold is a central topic for many old building owners.
 Especially when the facade cannot be altered or external insulation is ruled out for structural, design, or monument protection reasons, interior insulation becomes the decisive solution.
 At the same time, there is often concern that subsequent interior insulation will trap moisture and later lead to mold.

-Precisely for this reason, it's not just about the insulation material, but about the entire wall structure, the surface temperatures, the execution of connections, and the heating strategy.
+This is precisely why it's not just about the insulation material, but about the entire wall structure, the surface temperatures, the execution of connections, and the heating strategy.
 Particularly interesting in this context is the combination of aerogel insulation and carbon surface heating.
-In old buildings, it can be a very slim, structurally sound and comfortable solution – provided the construction is professionally planned.
+In existing buildings, it can be a very slim, structurally sound and comfortable solution – provided the construction is professionally planned.

 Why Interior Insulation Without Mold is Particularly Sensitive in Old Buildings

 Interior insulation changes the temperature distribution within the exterior wall.
 The inner surface becomes warmer, while the dew point shifts within the component.
-This creates new demands on planning and execution.
-Critical areas are primarily those where thermal bridges form or cold surfaces remain – for example, at window reveals, internal wall connections, ceiling connections, or in the plinth area.
+This creates new requirements for planning and execution.
+Particularly critical are areas where thermal bridges form or cold surfaces persist – such as window reveals, internal wall connections, ceiling connections, or in the plinth area.

 Mold does not simply arise from insulation, but from excessive moisture in combination with excessively cold surfaces.
-Therefore, interior insulation without mold must always be planned to raise surface temperatures, properly address critical connections, and avoid moisture peaks.
+Therefore, internal insulation without mold must always be planned in such a way that surface temperatures are raised, critical connections are properly resolved, and moisture peaks are avoided.

 Interior Insulation Without Mold with Aerogel – Why the Material is So Interesting for Old Buildings

-Aerogel insulation materials are particularly interesting for old buildings because they can achieve very high insulation performance even with low material thickness.
-This is an advantage wherever space is limited: at window reveals, in narrow hallways, in historical interiors, or wherever room loss should be kept to a minimum.
+Aerogel insulation materials are particularly interesting for existing buildings because they can achieve a very high insulation effect even with low material thickness.
+This is an advantage wherever space is limited: at window reveals, in narrow corridors, in historical interiors, or wherever space loss should be kept as minimal as possible.

-Compared to thicker insulation structures, aerogel can help to resolve details more cleanly and better manage geometric weaknesses.
-This is precisely what is crucial for interior insulation without mold, because many problems do not arise on the large wall surface, but at transitions and connections.
+Compared to thicker insulation structures, aerogel can help to resolve details more cleanly and to better manage geometric weak points.
+This is precisely what is crucial for internal insulation without mold, because many problems do not arise on the large wall surface, but at transitions and connections.

 Why Carbon Surface Heating Can Sensibly Complement Interior Insulation Without Mold

-In old buildings, carbon surface heating not only functions as a heating system but also as a tool to improve thermal comfort.
-The large-area radiant heat increases the surface temperatures on the interior wall, which positively affects the room climate and can mitigate critical cold zones.
+In existing buildings, a carbon surface heating system acts not only as a heating system but also as a tool for improving thermal comfort.
+Due to the large-area radiant heat, the surface temperatures on the internal wall increase, which positively affects the room climate and can mitigate critical cold zones.

 Especially in combination with aerogel insulation, an interesting system solution emerges: The insulation reduces heat loss to the outside, while the surface heating evenly tempers the inner surface.
 This makes the inside of the wall warmer and more comfortable – a crucial point for interior insulation without mold and for comfortable rooms in old buildings.